kngjnssy/k1/content/_index.md

 ---
-title: "Wettbewerbe" # there is an S at the end?
+title: "News" #
-# blurb: "Welcome to your new Hugo site."
+blurb: "Welcome to our new site."
 # section:
 #     heading: "A Subsection"
 #     text: "You can put even more content in here."